-The BT excess is pumped from vessel via heat exchangers and fed to extractive distillation column.
-The engineering model separation column has 60 trays and feed is introduced at the middle of the column.
-For extraction, the solvent N-formylmoropholine (NFM) is introduced on to the top tray of the extractive distillation column with flow ratio of 56 kg NFM per kg of feed at 92оC.
-The solvent NFM temperature directly effects the separation of aromatics from non-aromatics.
+The BT excess is pumped from the vessel via heat exchangers and fed to the extractive distillation column.
+The engineering model separation column has 60 trays and feed is introduced in the middle of the column.
+For extraction, the solvent N-formylmoropholine (NFM) is introduced on to the top tray of the extractive distillation column with a flow ratio of 56 kg NFM per kg of feed at 92оC.
+The solvent NFM temperature directly affects the separation of aromatics from non-aromatics.

 - ED column trays 60-bubble cap